A decoder-only foundation model for time-series forecasting: Empirical Results

 \section{Empirical Results}

-We evaluate our model in zero-shot settings on well known public datasets against state-of-the-art supervised forecasting baselines.
-We show that a \textit{single} pretrained model can come close or surpass the performance of baselines on the benchmarks even when the baselines are specially trained or tuned for each specific task.
-Subsequently, we perform ablation studies that justify different choices made in our foundation model architecture.
+We evaluate our model in zero-shot settings on three groups of well known public datasets against the best performing baselines for each group.
+These datasets have been intentionally held out from our pretraining data.
+We show that a \textit{single} pretrained model can come close or surpass the performance of baselines models on the benchmarks even when the baselines are specially trained or tuned for each specific task.
+Subsequently, we perform ablation studies that justify different choices made in our architecture.